 This imposing grand hall is famous for its 1,001 life-sized statues of Kannon (the Buddhist goddess of mercy) from the 12th and 13th centuries, all beautifully carved from Japanese cypress wood and covered with gold leaf.
 Other interesting statues include 28 Buddhist deities and two temple guardians.
 This 100-metre hall is considered Japan's longest wooden structure.
 Every January people gather for the famous centuries-old archery contest held behind the temple.

-- Opening Hours: Daily 09:00 - 16:00
+- Opening Hours: Daily from 9am to 4pm

 - Tel: +81 (0)75 561 0087

-- Location: 625 Gion-machi, Kitagawa, Higashiyama-ku, Kyoto
+- Location: 625 Gionmachi Kitagawa, Higashiyama Ward, Kyoto, Kyoto Prefecture 605-0073, Japan

-Built to proclaim the superiority of the Jodo sect of Buddhism, Chion-in features the colossal Sanmon gate the most imposing of any Japanese religious site.
-The temple is located where Honen the founder of the Jodo sect initiated his teachings and later fasted himself to death in 1212.
-Suffering the fate of many Kyoto temples it has been ruined by fires and earthquakes numerous times; the oldest buildings being the Hon-do (Main Hall) rebuilt in 1633 and the Daihojo (Abbots’ quarters) rebuilt in 1639.
+Built to proclaim the superiority of the Jodo sect of Buddhism, Chion-in features the colossal Sanmon gate – the most imposing of any Japanese religious site.
+The temple is located where Honen, the founder of the Jodo sect, initiated his teachings and later fasted himself to death in 1212.
+Suffering the fate of many Kyoto temples, it has been ruined by fires and earthquakes numerous times; the oldest buildings still standing are the Hon-do (Main Hall), which was rebuilt in 1633, and the Daihojo (Abbots’ quarters) rebuilt in 1639.

-- Opening Hours: Mar - Oct from 09:00 - 16:30; Nov - Feb 09:00 – 16:00; not all buildings open to public
+- Opening Hours: March to October from 9am to 4.30pm, November - Feb 09:00 – 16:00; not all buildings open to public

-- Location: 400 Hayashi-shita-cho 3-chome, Yamato-oji, Higashi-hairu, Shimbashi-dori, Higashiyama-ku
+- Location: 400 Hayashi-shita-cho 3-chome, Yamato-oji, Higashi-hairu, Shimbashi-dori, Higashiyama-Ward, Kyoto, Japan

 Ninenzaka and Sannenzaka historic streets

-- Opening Hours: Daily 09:00 – 17:00
+- Opening Hours: Daily from 9am to 5pm

 Kyoto National Museum